easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_05_terminology.md

 ## EasyBuild framework

-EasyBuild is written in Python and organised in three layers, represented by the three blocks in the logo: the EasyBuild framework, easyblocks and Easyconfig files.
+EasyBuild is written in Python and organised in three layers, represented by the three lines in the logo: the EasyBuild framework, easyblocks and Easyconfig files.

 The EasyBuild *framework* consists of a set of Python modules organised in packages (``easybuild.framework``,